Feb. 5, 2014

-DeKALB, Ill. - With less than 30 seconds left in the game, Northern Illinois (8-12, 4-6 MAC) carried a three point lead over Akron (13-8, 7-3 MAC); but an NIU foul called in the shooting motion of a successful three-point basket, followed by two made free throws, lifted the Zips over the Huskies with 18 seconds left and lifted Akron, 71-67.
+DeKALB, Ill. - With less than 30 seconds left in the game, Northern Illinois (8-12, 4-6 MAC) carried a three point lead over Akron (13-8, 7-3 MAC); but an NIU foul called in the shooting motion of a successful three-point basket, followed by two made free throws, vaulted the Zips over the Huskies with 18 seconds left lifting Akron, 71-67.
 Four NIU players reached double-figures in scoring, led by Jenna Thorp (Hinckley, Ill./Hinckley-Big Rock) who accumulated 13 points with 11 rebounds for her second double-double of the season.

 "We had our opportunities to win this game and we did not capitalize on the chances we had," said Head Coach Kathi Bennett, "it never comes down to just one play.
 We missed our share of free throws.
 We definitely played to win this game tonight against a good team in Akron but we have to control what we can control."

 The Huskies asserted their defensive prowess on Akron in the first half as they held the volatile Zips offense to only 20 in the period, its lowest output of the season.
 UA, who entered the game 14th in the NCAA in scoring, would go on to score 51 points in the second half.

 Northern Illinois attacked the paint with Thorp as she scored 10 points in the opening stanza and was only one rebound shy of a double-double in the period.
 The scoring distribution in the half was even as seven other NIU players recorded field goals in the frame.